-In 1996, Mission-Centered Solutions was founded by Lark and Kathleen McDonald as a consulting firm that focused on extending aviation human factors and Crew Resource Management into ground-based operations.
+In 1996, Mission-Centered Solutions was founded by Lark McDonald as a consulting firm that focused on extending aviation human factors and Crew Resource Management (CRM) into ground-based operations.
 After the devastating South Canyon Fire on Storm King Mountain that killed 14 federal wildland firefighters, MCS began to work with national land management agencies to address needed cultural change and leader development.
-Mark Smith joined as the third managing partner in 2000.
+Mark Smith joined as a managing partner in 2000.

 Our spirit of partnership and commitment to our clients generated positive results in a recent government-conducted survey taken by seventeen major clients.
 Survey respondents gave MCS a score of 96 out of 100 in rating reliability, cost, order accuracy, timeliness, quality, business relations, personnel, responsiveness, and customer support.

-Our team consists of about 50 dedicated instructors, logistics personnel, developers, and consultants, each making unique contributions to our successful programs.
+MCS is a team of 50 dedicated instructors, logistics personnel, developers, and consultants, each making unique contributions to our successful programs.
 Our international delivery partners work in concert with our staff to deliver a consistent and quality product across the globe.

-- Training Cadre – MCS cadre members have extensive experience and expert-level knowledge in the execution of principle-centered leadership, large and complex incident management, human factors, and decision making in ambiguous, undefined, and dynamic environments.
-Our training personnel are supported by diverse backgrounds, including military special operations, aviation and air operations, law enforcement, firefighting, and incident management.
-Each cadre member has a deep background in leading teams in high-risk operations and has completed comprehensive training for MCS programs.
+- Training Cadre – MCS cadre members have extensive experience and expert-level knowledge in principle-centered leadership, large and complex incident management, human factors, and decision making in ambiguous, undefined, and dynamic environments.
+Our training personnel have diverse backgrounds, including military special operations, aviation and air operations, law enforcement, firefighting, and incident management.
+Each cadre member has a deep background in leading teams in high-risk operations and has completed comprehensive training for teaching MCS programs.

 Lark McDonald, Founder and CEO